rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 ## Correlation matrix

-Finally we look at the correlation between the attributes.
-The graph below shows very low correlation between Total Demand and Temperature.
-This may be due to the fact that the relationship is non-linear.
-Similarly, Holiday and Month seems to have little or no correlation with respect to demand.
-Hour and Peak/off-peak in turn seems to have higher correlation.
+Finally, we look at the correlation between the attributes.
+The graph below shows a very low correlation between Total Demand and Temperature.
+This may be because the relationship is non-linear.
+Similarly, holidays and months have little or no correlation with demand.
+In turn, hour and Peak/off-peak seem to have a higher correlation.